 I am a runner.
 At least, I like to think of myself as a runner.
 Over the years as I have immersed myself into the running culture that I never knew existed, I have learned new techniques, how to position my body in order to run faster, what to look for in shoes and apparel, and many other things that help me maximize my running abilities.
 One can be inundated with all the new products, races, and medals that the running world offers.
 However, having the right shoes, GPS watches, clothing, and books do not make you a runner; running does!

 As we look across the landscape of churches in America, many have all the right accessories to be an evangelistic church.
-They have great preachers, incredible worship, state-of-the-art facilities, and all the things they could ever need in order to attract families to the church.
+They have great preachers, incredible worship, state-of-the-art facilities, and some have even incorporated an online giving software that allows people to make the vital donations that are needed to keep their churches up and running.
+Quite frankly, they have all the things they could ever need in order to attract families to the church.
 Yet they are not winning people to Jesus and their baptisms are at an all-time low.
 How can this be?
 I believe the answer lies within the same concept of running.
-We can have all we need to be effective evangelistic churches, but that doesn’t make you an evangelistic church—doing evangelism does!
+We can have all we need to be effective evangelistic churches, but that doesn\’t make you an evangelistic church-doing evangelism does!

 As I observe churches who year after year are seeing many people saved and baptized, I have come to the conclusion that there are five key components or habits in the life of a church that leads them to evangelistic effectiveness.
 I pray these will assist your church in reaching more people for Jesus than ever before.